crcresearch/ndcmsT3/docs/resources/ndcms.md

       Srv primeradiant06.crc.nd.edu:1094
 ```

-[OUTDATED - TO BE UPDATED]
+[WE ARE UPDATING THIS PAGE]
-The Hadoop file system (hdfs) is a different sort of files system than most.
-Hadoop breaks your data up into blocks of ~128 MB and scatters two copies of each block across multiple physical disks.
-It does this for two reasons: The replication makes the system more resilient against hardware failures and it also provides better performance when many different jobs are reading or writing to the system.
-Like `/store/smallfiles`, Hadoop doesn't have per user quotas, and there is a lot of space available (at the time of this writing, 644 TB of raw space, but remember that every TB you store takes up ~2 TB of space because of replication).
-Hadoop is also the file system that is accessible with CMS/grid tools like gfal and XRootD.
-You should use Hadoop whenever you have very large datasets, when you need to access your data using gfal or XRootD, or when you will be accessing your data with many parallel running jobs (anything more than 100).
-There are some caveats: \* Hadoop doesn't handle very small files well.
-If you write large numbers of files with sizes on the order of MB, don't use Hadoop.
-For files in that size range, use `/store/smallfiles` or `/scratch365` \* Hadoop doesn't provide posix access directly.
-This means that normally you can't use commands like ''ls'' or ''cp''.
-We use something called FUSE to provide posix access to Hadoop, but FUSE can be broken if you try to read too much data too quickly.
-So, when running many batch jobs, its better to access the data directly using hdfs commands, or to use a tool, like XRootD or Lobster that does this for you.
-If you're running jobs on data in `/hadoop` and they are getting stuck or having Input/Output errors, you've probably crashed FUSE on some of the nodes.
-If this happens, ask for help \[[mailto:ndt3-list@nd.edu](mailto:ndt3-list@nd.edu) <ndt3-list@nd.edu>\]. \* ROOT cannot write directly into `/hadoop/store/user`.
-If your job is producing ROOT output, write it first to local disk (every worker node has local disk for this purpose) and then at the end of the job, copy the output to `/hadoop/store/user` (possibly using gfal to avoid problems with FUSE!).
+The Hadoop file system (hdfs) has been replaced with CephFS.
+If you need help, ask for help \[[mailto:ndt3-list@nd.edu](mailto:ndt3-list@nd.edu) <ndt3-list@nd.edu>\]. \* ROOT cannot write directly into `/cms/cephfs/data/store/user`.
+If your job is producing ROOT output, write it first to local disk (every worker node has local disk for this purpose) and then at the end of the job, copy the output to `/cms/cephfs/data/store/user` (possibly using gfal to avoid problems with FUSE!).
 Again, if you have questions, ask on <ndt3-list@nd.edu>.

 ------------------------------------------------------------------------